 Lemon – used to prepare hummus, mixed in the tahini, poured abundantly on salads.
 Lemon is ever present in Israeli cuisine.

-Olive oil – much like in the rest of the Mediterranean, food in Israel is usually cooked in olive oil, which here is of excellent quality.
+Olive oil – much like in the rest of the Mediterranean, food in Israel is cooked in olive oil, which here is of excellent quality.

 Try a home cooked meal